cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 relying solely on a DP mechanism must strike a delicate balance between privacy and utility.

-The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation (MPC): no participant in the protocol should learn anything about an individual measurement beyond what it can deduce from the aggregate.
+Another way of constructing a privacy-preserving measurement system is to use multi-party computation (MPC).
+The goal of such a system is that no participant in the protocol should learn anything about an individual measurement beyond what it can deduce from the aggregate.
 MPC achieves this goal by distributing the computation of the aggregate across multiple aggregation servers, one of which is presumed to be honest, i.e., not under control of the attacker.
-Moreover, MPC can be composed with various DP mechanisms to ensure the aggregate itself does leak too much information about any one of the measurements {{MPRV09}}.
+Moreover, MPC can be composed with various DP mechanisms to ensure the aggregate itself does not leak too much information about any one of the measurements {{MPRV09}}.

 This document describes two classes of MPC protocols, each aiming for a different set of goals.